Dominik Bokk

-Dominik Bokk (born 3 February 2000) is a German professional ice hockey forward currently playing for Löwen Frankfurt in the DEL, on loan as a prospect for the Carolina Hurricanes of the National Hockey League (NHL).
-A top prospect going into the 2018 NHL Entry Draft, Bokk was selected 25th overall by the St. Louis Blues.
-He did not end up playing with them, as he was traded to the Hurricanes the following year.
+Dominik Bokk (born 3 February 2000) is a German professional ice hockey forward who currently plays for Kölner Haie of the German Ice Hockey League (DEL).
+A top prospect going into the 2018 NHL Entry Draft, Bokk was selected 25th overall by the St. Louis Blues and was traded to the Carolina Hurricanes the following year, but has not played in any NHL games.

 Internationally, he has played for the German national team at the 2017 World U18 Championship and the 2018 World Junior Championship, both at the Division I level.

 Playing career

 Bokk spent time in Germany with the Kölner Haie junior program before moving to Sweden and the Växjö Lakers in 2017.
 In 2017 he was selected ninth overall by the Prince Albert Raiders in the 2017 CHL Import Draft.
 Only interested in playing for a team in the Ontario Hockey League, specifically the Windsor Spitfires, Bokk decided against moving to North America and spent the 2017–18 season in the J20 SuperElit, the top junior league in Sweden, finishing with 41 point in 35 games on Växjö's junior affiliate.
 He also played 15 games for the senior team in the Swedish Hockey League, scoring one goal and one assist.

 Regarded as a top draft pick in the 2018 NHL Entry Draft, Bokk was ranked the twelfth-best European skater by the NHL's Central Scouting Bureau.
 Bokk was selected by the St. Louis Blues 25th overall.
 He was then signed to a three-year, entry-level contract with the Blues on 12 July 2018.

 On 7 May 2019, after two seasons with the Växjö Lakers, Bokk signed on loan from the St. Louis Blues with fellow SHL club Rögle BK for the 2019–20 season, reuniting with former junior coach Cam Abbott.
 On 24 September 2019, Bokk was traded, along with Joel Edmundson and a seventh-round pick in 2021, to the Carolina Hurricanes in exchange for Justin Faulk and a fifth-round pick in 2020.